lucas-simoni/vite/README.md

 Lint and format the codebase.

-This project comes with [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/) preconfigured.
+> This project comes with [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/) preconfigured.
 Linting and auto formatting are provided by mostly if not all code editors, so take advantage of that by configuring yours to work with those libraries.

+### Docker commands (`Makefile`)

+#### `make`

+Show how to use the Makefile commands and what they do.

+#### `make bootstrap`

+Spin a Node.js container with all the project dependencies installed and shell into it, allowing all the commands from the section below to be used within the container.

+> **Note:** if you wish to work with this project using Docker only, it's possible, although not recommended due to the lack of IDE support like type syntax, autocompletion, linting, auto formatting, etc.

+#### `make lint`

+Run Eslint and Prettier within a Docker container.

+#### `make test`

+Run unit tests within a Docker container.

+> The tests are run in coverage mode.

+#### `make nginx`

+Build the application for the development environment (`--mode development`) and serve it using NGINX within a container.
+Access <http://localhost:8000> to access it.

+> This is useful to test if the application runs as expected, since this is how it's gonna be deployed to be served.

+#### `make down`

+Stop and remove containers, networks, volumes, and images created by the commands above.

+#### `make docker-build`

+Build and tag the application Docker image for a specific environment.
+It requires the `BUILD_MODE` environment variable to be set with one of the following values: **development**, **stage** or **production**.

 ### Committing your changes